Softbox light – what’s a softbox and which one’s best for portraits?

-For such a simple looking tool, when considering what is a softbox in photography, there’s a lot to cover, because there are so many softbox variations to use in different circumstances.
+For such a simple looking tool, when considering what is a softbox in photography, there’s a lot to cover, because there are so many softbox variations to use in different circumstances for diffusing artificial light.
 But that’s one of the great things about softbox light – softboxes are extremely versatile light modifiers for portrait photography!

 Before we begin, let’s bust a softbox lighting myth